 Breakfast includes a hot entree and a cereal bar.
 At lunch and dinner we have a hot entree with a side, and a salad bar with rotating options for salad and sandwich making.
 At most meals we serve water, milk, and juice.
 A healthy snack is provided each day, in either the late afternoon or evening.
 Fresh fruit and water is always readily available throughout the day.

 Please note: Camp does offer vegetarian, gluten-free, and dairy-free options.
-If you have additional dietary concerns please contact our main office.
+If you have additional dietary needs please contact our main office.

 We are a non-uniform camp, but we do ask that all clothing brought to camp is appropriate.
 We usually recommend comfortable and functional clothing, while also being prepared for Minnesota’s diverse weather.
 At Camp Lake Hubert, Sunday morning’s Chapel service requires campers to dress in all white.
 During Special Day activities, campers may dress up for the theme of the day.
 These themes are announced in the Spring, so you will be able to prepare in advance.
 We also have an on-site camp store if you would like to purchase items with our camp logo.
 If you would like to purchase camp logo items before the summer, you can visit our online store located on our website.

-Yes, if you are a Three or Four-week Camper you will have an opportunity to get your laundry done.
-Our laundry service is not available for Two-week, Intro or Coed Campers, unless needed.
+Yes, if you are a Four-week Camper you will have an opportunity to get your laundry done.
+Our laundry service is not available for Two-week unless needed.

 Yes, you will get to choose your own activities!
 Camp Lincoln and Camp Lake Hubert offer 40+ land and water activities to choose from!
 You get to choose four activities per day and do these same activities for three days.
 After the three days (we call this a “block”), you choose activities for the next three days.
 You can choose to continue in some of the same activities or pick something entirely new.
 We encourage campers to continually try new activities.
 Check out all of the activities we offer on our website!